Compare and Recycle

 If your mobile phone still powers on then the best course of action is to sell it.
 Like anything you sell, it is always good to check how much you can get for it, and with mobile phones the value will depend on its condition.

 If your phone’s been on quite a journey and has encountered a few cracks along the way, you’re more likely to get a lower price as opposed to one that’s still in prime condition after a few years of use.
-Remember to compare prices to sell your mobile phone this way you will get the best price for it.
+Remember to compare prices to sell your mobile phone, this way you will get the best price for it.
 Disposing of your phone in this way has so many environmental and of course financial benefits.
 Not only will you have peace of mind that it will be reused as a refurbished phone but you will also make a pretty penny selling it on.
+Just make sure to remove your personal data, reset the device and compare multiple offers to get the best price.

 If your phone is obsolete - recycle it

 An obsolete phone means that it’s past its prime.
-It lacks compatibility, it no longer receives software and security updates and you’re likely not to make any money from it.
-Mobile phones that are damaged beyond repair also fall into this category, but nevertheless, both should be disposed of responsibly and the easiest way is to find a recycling drop off point near you using the Recycle Your Electricals directory.
+It lacks compatibility with networks, it no longer receives software and security updates and is deemed unsafe to use.
+Similarly, mobile phones that are damaged beyond repair also fall into this category, but nevertheless, both should be disposed of responsibly and the easiest way is to find a recycling drop off point near you using the Recycle Your Electricals directory.

 If your mobile phone is obsolete and you try to sell it on the Compare and Recycle website, then you will be met with a message that we couldn’t find a price for your mobile phone and recommendations on what steps you could take instead.